 The membranous urethra is the shortest, middle section of the male urethra.
-It ends right above your penis.
-This part of your urethra is surrounded by muscular tissue, so it helps you hold in your urine (pee).
+Also known as the intermediate urethra, it ends right above your penis.
+This part of your urethra has muscular tissue around it, so it helps you hold in your pee.
+Blockages, inflammation, infection and cancer (rarely) can affect your membranous urethra.

 Advertisement